GreatSealUSA/Brainrot_Society_47/Journaling/Citizen_Journalism_Journalist_Journaling_Journey.md

 &nbsp;

 * Love your mama, love your brother, love them until they run for cover!
 Turn the light on.
 Keep your shirt on. https://www.youtube.com/watch?v=VxO0yuKWIF4 37,056 views December 4, 2018 Oh, Jesus!
 I'll keep my promise when...
 Please make mine *a double*, Sam!
-Stir it up nice...
+Stir it up nice... https://youtu.be/VxO0yuKWIF4?t=226 He's Here with ME AND YOU!
+We The People...
+TURN THAT HEARTBEAT OVER, AGAIN!

 &nbsp;